jimyoshida/self-taught-devops/SWE-History.md

 🌏Nuxt.js is a free and open source JavaScript library based on Vue.js, Node.js, Webpack and Babel.js.
 Nuxt is inspired by Next.js, which is a framework of similar purpose, based on React.js.
 Nuxt.js Initial release: October 26, 2016

-🌏WebAssembly (sometimes abbreviated Wasm) defines a portable binary-code format and a corresponding text format for executable programs.
-Announced in 2015 and first released in March 2017.

-🌏WebAssembly System Interface (WASI) is a simple interface (ABI and API) designed by Mozilla intended to be portable to any platform.
-It provides POSIX-like features like file I/O constrained by capability-based security.

 Javascript added support for async/await in 2017 as part of ECMAScript 2017 JavaScript edition.

 🌏Nest (NestJS) is a framework for building efficient, scalable Node.js server-side applications.